-year 6 figure is 18 month period
+year 7 figure is 11-month period

-Figure 3 - Kg CO2e produced by different energy sources for all project year to date (Year 1-6)
+Figure 3 - Kg CO2e produced by different energy sources for all project year to date (Year I to 7)

-In accordance with government guidelines for reporting GHG emissions produced from fuels (Defra, 2017), the petrol used in the BogTastic van generator was not included within the final carbon audit figures presented in Table 8, as they are classed as outside the scope of the carbon audit.
+In accordance with government guidelines for reporting GHG emissions produced from fuels (Defra, 2017), the petrol used in the Bogtastic van generator was not included within the final carbon audit figures presented in Table 8, as they are classed as outside the scope of the carbon audit.
 This is because it uses petrol purchased from the forecourt which is blended with biofuels (Defra, 2017), and if a fuel source includes biofuels then it is counted as net 0 since the fuel source absorbs some carbon during its production (Defra, 2014).
-The reason the emissions in year 3 are significantly lower than subsequent years is because we received the BogTastic van partway through year 3 and engagement visits vary throughout the project by nature of the events calendar.
-Whereas year 6 saw the BogTastic van usage decline because of the Covid-19 Pandemic.
+The reason the emissions in year 3 are significantly lower than subsequent years is because we received the Bogtastic van partway through year 3 and engagement visits varied throughout the project by nature of the events calendar.
+Year 6 saw the Bogtastic van usage decline because of the Covid-19 pandemic.
+The generator wasn't used in year 7 as the project was coming to an end.

 Year Emissions (kg CO 2 e)

 1 No van

 2 No van

 3 1.65

 4 5.23

 5 4.04

 6 1.67

+7 0